benbahrenburg/Ti.BlurView/README.md

 <h2>Setup</h2>

 * Download the latest release from the releases folder ( or you can build it yourself )
-* Install the ti.sq module.
+* Install the Ti.BlurView module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.

 <h2>Importing the module using require</h2>